Hosted by Huskies

 General information about the husky farm:

-Food that is served is based strongly on local ingredients; fish (usually caught from the own lake), mushrooms, game meat, vegetables and potatoes.
+Food that is served is based strongly on local ingredients; fish (usually caught from the own lake), mushrooms, vegetables and potatoes.
 Special dietary needs (gluten-free, lactose-free, vegetarian, vegan) are happily fulfilled if asked in advance.